 - Pour into margarita glasses and garnish with a wedge of watermelon if you like.

 Ingredient Substitutions and Fresh Fruit Margarita Tips

 Fresh fruit is a great way to make the traditional citrusy margarita a little sweeter.
-Mango, watermelon, strawberries, pineapple and cantaloupe are perfect fruit to add to a traditional margarita recipe.
+Mango, watermelon, strawberries, pineapple, and cantaloupe are perfect fruits to add to a traditional margarita recipe.
 They all blend well and are sweet on their own.
 Add the simple syrup to the frozen fruit and blend, pitch in the alcohol and you've got a party in a glass.

 Sugar, Salt, and More: How to Rim a Cocktail Glass